jtz/Chatroom/README.md

 # Chatroom
--- CS665 Software Design and Patterns Final Project
+-- CS665 Software Design and Patterns Term Project

 Submitted: 04/28/2021

 ## Summary

-Chatroom Application is a simulated chatroom platform that used four design patterns: Factory Method, Singleton, Builder, and Observer Patterns.
+Chatroom is a Java application that simulates chatroom platform by using four design patterns: Factory Method, Singleton, Builder, and Observer Patterns.

 &nbsp;